LibrariesHacked/librarieshacked.github.io/_posts/2023-08-05-plr-technical-consultation.md

 A [recent Freedon of Information request](https://www.whatdotheyknow.com/request/request_for_total_book_issues_by_2) was sent to multiple library services.
 This asked for the loans figures for each library branch, over a custom period.
 The staff time for each service completing that custom task could easily be a couple of hours.

 [Another FOI request](https://www.whatdotheyknow.com/request/top_10_most_popular_library_book_127), sent to 151 library services in England, asked for data on the ten most borrowed books.
 Responses to this were mixed - Telford and Wrekin could not provide the data and said the only time they had such information was when they were part of the PLR sample.
 That seems extraordinary, but shows the potential impact of centralised data for libraries.
-Again, for an ad-hoc request the time taken and cost would be significant.
 FOI allows for a maximum of £450 in staff time.
 For a single but complex request sent to all UK services, that's close to £100,000.

 Similarly, Libraries Connected have been running their own data collection programme, requesting loans data from libraries.
-Each response to this requires staff time to submit and compile.
+Each response to this requires staff time.
 All libraries also have routine weekly and monthly data processes that would benefit from shared systems and data.

 The data could also be used in commercial applications.
 Both Nielsen LibScan and CollectionHQ produce software to extract loans data from library management systems.
 They, and any other innovators, should be able to simply access data that is published as open by default.